 Autumn is arriving quickly and your AC has outlived another season of heat.
-But making it through this summer doesn’t guarantee it will keep the cold air coming the next time temperatures rise.
+But making it through this summer doesn’t mean it will keep the cold air coming the next time temperatures rise.
 Here are common indicators that your air conditioner may be on its way out.

 Not cooling well

 Your AC system is supposed to keep you cool and comfortable on the steamiest of days, so if you’re A/C is not keeping you cool (and you’re not comfortable) there’s likely a problem.
 There are many situations where your AC might quit cooling – a wrongly calibrated thermostat, a refrigerant leak, or compressor failure.
 Once you’ve determined the issue, it may be ideal to just let go of your little engine that could, and move on to a newer, more energy-efficient AC – hopefully one that keeps your family cool.

 If you’re requiring air conditioner repairs every summer, it may be time to face facts and purchase a new one.
 Frequent AC repairs are a good sign that your AC is starting to breakdown and you don’t want to be left in the middle of soaring temperatures with a blistering hot home.

 If you see a rise in your AC bills that could be an indication that something is not right.
 If your air conditioning system is working too much overtime, it could result in you working overtime to afford it, and it could be a better decision for you to buy a more energy-efficient AC that can easily reduce your peak season cooling payments.

 If your air isn’t blowing as forceful as it used to be, it could be a signal that your air conditioner is on its way out.
 Check your home’s air filters to make sure they are not in need of replacing and, if not, call a professional to help discover the problem.